NWUHEP/ntupleProducer/README.md

 For the global production though, we should stick with a tagging convention.
 Tags should be **vX.Y** and I am starting them with **v6.1**.
 Such that the tag corresponds to the **nutuple_v6** name of ntuple production.
-If the new code changes the format of the ntuples (adding new varibles etc.) then the first number of a tag should be incremented
+If the new code significantly changes the format of the ntuples (substantial changes to class definitions etc.) then the first number of a tag should be incremented
 (to v7.1 etc.) and the the ntuple production path-name should changed correspondingly.
+Otherwise, incremental changes should be reflected in changes to the second digit

 [1]: https://twiki.cern.ch/twiki/bin/view/CMS/UserCodeNWUntupleProducer